Policy pursuant to Article 13 of Regulation (EU) 2016/679 of the European Parliament and Council

 · file a complaint to a supervisory authority, if you deem that the processing that concerns you is in breach of the European Regulation.
 A complaint may be filed in the Member State in which you usually reside, work, or in the place where the alleged breach has occurred, as provided for by Art.
 77 of the European Regulation.

 To exercise all your rights, you can contact the Data Controller, in the person of the legal representative, by writing to the registered office in Via A. Nassetti s.n.c., Pal.
-Alfa, 00054 Fiumicino (RM), providing us with the following data:
+Alfa, 00054 Fiumicino (RM), or by sending an email to email@example.com providing with the following data:

 - Name, surname and mailing address